 - (If Transfers and Replenishment are set to automatic in Purchase Process Settings) The following tasks are created to address the demand in components if there are not enough components at the Shop floor location.
 Tasks can be viewed in the Related Orders tab (see Related Ordersbelow for detailed information on how these tasks are created):

-- Transfer Orders for movements from Warehouse to Shop floor.
+- Transfer orders for movements from Components location to Shop floor.

-- Releasing the Production Order will cause the +Run button to appear, allowing the order to be split into Production Runs (see below).
-If you do not need to split the order, you will make one Production Run for the entire order.
+- Releasing the production order will cause the +Production Run button to appear, allowing the order to be split into production runs (see below).
+If you do not need to split the order, you will make one production run for the entire order.

-A Production Order can be split to several Production Runs to split up manufacturing operations once the order has been released.
-Production Runs can be completed in any order.
+A production order can be split into several production runs to split up manufacturing operations once the order has been released.
+Production runs can be completed in any order.

-If you do not need to split the order, you will make one Production Run for the entire order.
+If you do not need to split the order, you will make one production run for the entire order.
 Once production runs have been set up, they can be released.

 - Click the + Production Run button.